Global prime residential rents soar in 'remarkable' spurt

 Likewise, growth in London rents has decreased from 16.9 per cent to 14.4 per cent and in New York, the rate of growth slowed from 10.6 per cent in the first quarter to 6.2 per cent.

-Nonetheless, Sydney had a surge in annual growth from 11.7 per cent to 13.1 per cent in the second quarter while rental growth in Auckland, which had experienced a decline in rents in the first quarter, posted a growth of 7 per cent in the second quarter.
+Nonetheless, Sydney had a surge in annual growth from 11.7 per cent to 13.1 per cent in the second quarter while rentals in Auckland, which had experienced a decline in the first quarter, posted a growth of 7 per cent in the second quarter.

 Knight Frank said material and labour costs and shortages have caused delays in construction project deliveries, meaning that in most of the 10 cities in the Prime Global Rental Index, "tenants will face high rents for the foreseeable future".